BenniDeJagere/personal-site/content/about.md

 description = "Who is Sam Debruyn?"
 +++

-Sam Debruyn is currently working as a data engineer / consultant.
+Sam Debruyn is currently working as a Technical Lead Data & Cloud.
 His interests lie in data engineering and cloud native technologies.

 ## Data Engineering?